zmzeng/group_website/README.md

 ### TODO:

 1. Automaticly upload to ftp after collecting static html
-2. Resolve line break in the content of website
-3. Contents need to be complemented.
+2. Contents need to be complemented